-Goal-setting is an excellent way to improve a meeting, but there’s so more can be done!
+Goal-setting is an excellent way to improve a meeting, but there’s so much more that can be done!
 A skilled facilitator can help design a structured discussion that prepares attendees, gets everyone on the same page, and serves as an arbiter of disputes, moving the meeting along when the team gets stuck.

 PITFALL THREE: The meeting is asking the wrong questions.

 Great!
 You’ve got a clear goal.
 And an agenda.
 This!
 Thing!
 Is!
 Happening!
 So how are you diving in?
 What questions are you posing to the group?
 Too narrow a question can limit everyone’s thinking to the most obvious solution, discouraging creativity and participation.
 Too broad, and the group can easily spiral into countless conversations that don’t really contribute to your overall aim.
-In her Design Thinking workshops, ImageThink CEO Nora Herting teaches how to appropriately frame what is being asked in order to optimize contributions.
+In her Design Thinking workshops, ImageThink CEO Nora Herting teaches attendees how to appropriately frame what is being asked in order to optimize contributions.